webda2l/symfony-docs/security/csrf.rst

 Generating CSRF Token Using Javascript
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the ``Origin`` and ``Referer`` headers, stateless CSRF protection
+In addition to the ``Origin`` and ``Referer`` HTTP headers, stateless CSRF protection
-also checks a cookie and a header (named ``csrf-token`` by default, see the
+can also validate tokens using a cookie and a header (named ``csrf-token`` by
-:ref:`CSRF configuration reference <reference-framework-csrf-protection>`).
+default; see the :ref:`CSRF configuration reference <reference-framework-csrf-protection>`).

-These extra checks are part of defense-in-depth strategies provided by the
+These additional checks are part of the **defense-in-depth** strategy provided by
 stateless CSRF protection.
-They are optional and they require
+They are optional and require `some JavaScript`_ to
-`some JavaScript`_ to be activated.
-This JavaScript is responsible for generating
-a crypto-safe random token when a form is submitted, then putting the token in
+be enabled.
+This JavaScript generates a cryptographically secure random token
+when a form is submitted.
+It then inserts the token into the form's hidden CSRF
-the hidden CSRF field of the form and submitting it also as a cookie and header.
+field and sends it in both a cookie and a request header.

-On the server-side, the CSRF token is validated by checking the cookie and header
+On the server side, CSRF token validation compares the values in the cookie and
-values.
-This "double-submit" protection relies on the same-origin policy
+the header.
+This "double-submit" protection relies on the browser's same-origin
-implemented by browsers and is strengthened by regenerating the token at every
-form submission - which prevents cookie fixation issues - and by using
+policy and is further hardened by:

+* generating a new token for each submission (to prevent cookie fixation);
-``samesite=strict`` and ``__Host-`` cookies, which make them domain-bound and
+* using ``samesite=strict`` and ``__Host-`` cookie attributes (to enforce HTTPS
-HTTPS-only.

-Note that the default snippet of JavaScript provided by Symfony requires that
-the hidden CSRF form field is either named ``_csrf_token``, or that it has the
+  and limit the cookie to the current domain).

+By default, the Symfony JavaScript snippet expects the hidden CSRF field to be
+named ``_csrf_token`` or to include the ``data-controller="csrf-protection"``
-``data-controller="csrf-protection"`` attribute.
-You can of course take
-inspiration from this snippet to write your own, provided you follow the same
+attribute.
+You can adapt this logic to your needs as long as the same protocol
-protocol.

-As a last measure, a behavioral check is added on the server-side to ensure that
+is followed.

+To prevent validation from being downgraded, an extra behavioral check is performed:
-the validation method cannot be downgraded: if and only if a session is already
-available, successful "double-submit" is remembered and is then required for
+if (and only if) a session already exists, successful "double-submit" is remembered
-subsequent requests.
-This prevents attackers from exploiting potentially reduced
-validation checks once cookie and/or header validation has been confirmed as
-effective (they're optional by default as explained above).
+and becomes required for future requests.
+This ensures that once the optional cookie/header
+validation has been proven effective, it remains enforced for that session.

 .. note::

-    Enforcing successful "double-submit" for every requests is not recommended as
+    Enforcing "double-submit" validation on all requests is not recommended,
-    as it could lead to a broken user experience.
+    as it may lead to a broken user experience.
 The opportunistic approach
-    described above is preferred because it allows the application to gracefully
+    described above is preferred, allowing the application to gracefully
-    degrade to ``Origin`` / ``Referer`` checks when JavaScript is not available.
+    fall back to ``Origin`` / ``Referer`` checks when JavaScript is unavailable.

 .. _`Cross-site request forgery`: https://en.wikipedia.org/wiki/Cross-site_request_forgery
 .. _`BREACH`: https://en.wikipedia.org/wiki/BREACH